alemart/encantar-js/README.md

 * **No need to download apps!** MARTINS.js is a WebAR engine.
 It runs in web browsers.
 Users can access the AR experience immediately.
 * **Fast and powerful!** MARTINS.js is GPU-accelerated.
 It uses WebGL2 and WebAssembly for turbocharged performance.
 * **No need of custom hardware or software!** MARTINS.js is built from scratch using standard web technologies.
 All it requires is a modern and compatible web browser.
 * **Fully standalone!** MARTINS.js has in it everything it needs to analyze the environment and help you create AR.
 There are no additional requirements.
+It's not WebXR.
 * **Easy to get started!** MARTINS.js can be used with a `<script>` tag in your page.
 A static HTML page is enough to get started.

 ## Author